-Group Qi Gong sessions are currently being offered on a donation basis and are greatly appreciated.
+Group Qi Gong sessions are currently being offered on a donation basis.

-1:1 Qi Gong sessions - Mondays, Tuesdays and Thursdays 60 minute session can be arranged mornings between 10am - 12:30pm and afternoons 2 - 5pm UK time on Zoom or Skype (by appointment)
+1:1 Qi Gong sessions - Mondays, Tuesdays and Thursdays 60 minute session can be arranged mornings between 10am - 12:30pm and afternoons 2 - 5pm (GMT) on Zoom or Skype (by appointment)